umfy/sanguine-oasis/posts/3-actions.md

 - push 3m -> 6m
 - aimed hit
 - buff
-- heal instead of dealing damage (can't use highest damage die)
+- heal instead of dealing damage (can only use lowest damage die)
 - focus -> 6 rounds

-### Weapon actions

-When fighting with weapons, you can declare how you use your additional successes after the roll.
-Add the weapon damage to the successful attack roll.

-### Spell actions

-When casting a spell you have to declare the full effect before the roll.
-Each effect beyond first requires you to spend 1 MP.
-That increases level of the spell by 1, up to the maximum of 2.

-Every spell has medium range by default.
-Add the weapon damage to the successful attack roll.

 #### Examples: